-While many pet owners consider their dogs to be like children, a Canadian Judge has recently put an end to that argument.
-In Kelly Thomas James Henderson v Suzanne Dawn Henderson 2016 SKQB 282, the presiding family court judge not only decided that a dog is not a child for which custody can or will be granted, but gave clear and decisive reasons for the same.
+While many pet owners consider their animals to be a part of their family, the law doesn’t see it that way.
+In Kelly Thomas James Henderson v Suzanne Dawn Henderson 2016 SKQB 282, the presiding family court judge not only decided that a dog is not a child for which custody can or will be granted but gave clear and decisive reasons for the same.

 In his decision the Judge stated the following;